zibonbadi/lastrange-gtk-theme/README.md

 # LaStrange icons

-A clean, simple icon theme for easy and focused computing.
+A clean, simple desktop theme for easy and focused computing.
 Originally developed for [dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food), the theme aims to be simple in both design and implementation while keeping a distinctly Unix-like aesthetic ...with some modern quality-of-life considerations.

 The name is a reference to Tom LaStrange, the inventor of [the TWM window manager](https://en.wikipedia.org/wiki/Twm), which served as the main inspiration for the desktop theme.
 Other influences include printed paper, [the Athena widget library](https://en.wikipedia.org/wiki/X_Athena_Widgets) and [the Amiga Workbench](https://en.wikipedia.org/wiki/Workbench_(AmigaOS))

+# Installation

+## Gentoo

+Simply install the package `x11-themes/lastrange-gtk-theme` from [my custom overlay repository.](https://github.com/zibonbadi/gentoo-overlay)

+## Fedora/RPM-based distributions

+Thanks to [@darkshram](https://github.com/darkshram) you can find an RPM Spec file in `contrib`.
+[Create a package from that.](https://docs.fedoraproject.org/en-US/Fedora_Draft_Documentation/0.1/html/RPM_Guide/ch08s02.html)

+## Other Distributions

+Simply drag the `LaStrange*``directories into your themes directory.
+I recommend using `$HOME/.local/share/themes`, however if you want to install the theme system-wide, you may also put it in `/usr/share/themes`.

 # Philosophy